 - 1. Provision of training or direct service. - Proposals primarily to purchase equipment, materials, or supplies.
 (Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis, but NIJ does not fund proposals that are primarily to purchase equipment.) - 3.
-Work that will be funded under another specific solicitation, including proposals that duplicate the tasks and duties of the Bureau of Justice Statistics under the Prison Rape Elimination Act of 2003. - 4.
-Any evaluation proposals that do not include an experimental or strong quasiexperimental design with appropriately selected comparison groups.
+Work that will be funded under another specific solicitation. - 4.
+Research involving juvenile delinguents or status offenders. - 5.
+Evaluation of jail-based programs without a clear link to community release research questions. - 6.
+Work that is redundant of national information collection projects and other studies funded by the Bureau of Justice Statistics.

 Cost of proposed work: NIJ anticipates that up to \$1 million may become available for awards made through this solicitation.
 All NIJ awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-NIJ expects to make up to four awards depending on funds available, the scope of work proposed, and the number of high-quality applications.
-NIJ anticipates that most awards will be about 48 months in length.
-If you propose a project that exceeds the amount of money that may be available for this solicitation, we recommend that you divide the project into phases, stages, or tasks so that NIJ can consider making an award for a specific portion of the work.
+NIJ expects to make up to four awards depending on funds available and the number of high-quality applications.
+If you propose a project that exceeds the amount of money that may be available for awards under this solicitation, we recommend that you divide the project into phases, stages, or tasks so that NIJ can consider making an award for a specific portion of the work.
 NIJ cannot guarantee that subsequent phases, stages, or tasks will be funded.
 Such additional funding depends on NIJ's resources and your satisfactory completion of each phase, stage, or task.
 Note: Deliverables (e.g., a final report) will be required at the end of each phase, stage, or task.